aiacta-org/aac/README.md

 ---

-## License and Intellectual Property
+## ⚖️ Intellectual Property & Licensing
+To ensure the integrity of the standard and secure its future as a global utility, the following terms apply:

 ### AIACTA™
 AI Architecture for Content Transparency and Attribution